 The military also supported the Department for Education to roll out testing to schools and colleges in England in January.
 The majority of personnel were in local response teams, providing virtual support and phone advice to institutions needing guidance on the testing process.
 Teams were also on standby to deploy at short notice to provide in-person support.

 Scientists based at the Defence Science and Technology Laboratory (DSTL) have been supporting and working with Public Health England to increase testing capacity nationwide, up to 7,000 tests per day can be processed at the Porton Down site.

 The UK Armed Forces have deployed dozens of military planners across the UK.
 Working with Local Resilience Forums and Partnerships and alongside the Emergency Co-ordination Centres in Scotland and Wales, they are providing additional expert resource to support local communities and businesses and to roll out tracing systems.

-Military personnel are also supporting ambulance trusts including Welsh Ambulance Service NHS Trust, with 94 medics and drivers.
-In the North West, around 120 personnel are supporting the North West Ambulance Service across Liverpool, Greater Manchester, Cumbria and Lancashire.
-Around 50 armed forces personnel are working with the South East Coast Ambulance Service and around 40 are supporting East of England Ambulance Service Trust.
+Military personnel are also supporting ambulance trusts including the Welsh Ambulance Service NHS Trust, with 94 medics and drivers.
+In the North West, around 120 personnel supported the North West Ambulance Service across Liverpool, Greater Manchester, Cumbria and Lancashire.
+Around 50 armed forces personnel are working with the South East Coast Ambulance Service and around 40 supported the East of England Ambulance Service Trust.

 Defence are supporting the Cabinet Office to tackle disinformation and hostile state narratives which seek to undermine the UK’s reputation.
-All work is internationally focused, and the military do not and have never conducted any kind of action against British citizens.
+All work is internationally focused.

 For more information please visit the Coronavirus (COVID-19): what you need to do guidance page on gov.uk.